wxmahen/image-utils/README.md

-Add your pictures into the folder "input"
+Add your pictures into the folder "input".
-Run the program
+Run the program.
-Check the folder "output"
+Check the folder "output".